The Beale Trumpet

 Beale Trumpet

-In its current form the instrument has been soldered together so that the joints cannot be removed.
+In its current form the Beale Trumpet has been soldered together so that the joints cannot be removed.
 Analysis of the metal has shown that the bell is probably not original, although use of the profile in copies has shown that it works very well indeed.
 The mouthpiece is very large (almost the size of a trombone mouthpiece) and is also soldered to the mouthpipe.
 X-Ray analysis has shown that it has no back-bore which means that modern players have great difficulty with intonation.
-Despite this, it has been used in recent years and formed part of fanfare march for the Dean and Chapter of Canterbury Cathedral during the celebratory service marking the centenary of the Art Fund.
+Despite this, the Beale has been used in recent years and formed part of fanfare march for the Dean and Chapter of Canterbury Cathedral during the celebratory service marking the centenary of the Art Fund.

 https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1208391082&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true